YY0502123/MMDM/README.md

 See the main script `main.mlx` for a complete example of applying them to a nonlinear energy harvester.

+##Correction coefficients α(d) and β(d)

+The correction parameters α and β depend on the magnet spacing `d`.
+The provided script `plot_alpha_beta.mlx` computes and plots α(d) and β(d) for both cylindrical and cuboidal magnets over a wide spacing range.

+- For d ≤ 150 mm, α and β are obtained from polynomial fits calibrated against exact magnetostatic models.

+- For d > 150 mm, the coefficients are exponentially extrapolated to approach 1 as d → ∞, ensuring physically correct asymptotic behaviour and extending the valid range to arbitrarily large spacings.

+The figure below shows typical curves for cylindrical (left) and cuboidal (right) magnets.

+You can run `plot_alpha_beta.mlx` to reproduce this figure for your own magnet sizes.

 ## Citation

 If you use this code, please cite the paper: